alexandru/scala-best-practices/sections/5-actors.md

 1. with Akka FSM you can only model deterministic finite automata (DFAs)
 2. Akka FSM forces impure, side-effectful logic in your actor
-3. Akka FSM ties your business logic to Akka
+3. Akka FSM ties your business logic to Akka, making it hard to test

 So to explain this reasoning.
 With Akka FSM you can only model deterministic finite automata and this is going to lead to pain at